segmentio/segment-docs/src/connections/spec/best-practices-identify.md

 #### Aliasing server-side

-If you plan on tracking anonymous visitors from the browser and only calling [identify](/docs/connections/spec/identify)from your servers you'll need to call [alias](/docs/connections/spec/alias) for KISSmetrics and Mixpanel.
+If you plan on tracking anonymous visitors from the browser and only calling [identify](/docs/connections/spec/identify)from your servers you'll need to call [alias](/docs/connections/spec/alias) for Kissmetrics and Mixpanel.
 That call links client-side anonymous visitors with server-side identified users.
-This isn't recommended, but if you must go down this road, read the [KISSmetrics](/docs/connections/destinations/catalog/kissmetrics/#aliasing-new-users-server-side)and[Mixpanel](/docs/connections/destinations/catalog/mixpanel/#alias-using-cloud-mode) specific [alias](/docs/connections/spec/alias) docs.
+This isn't recommended, but if you must go down this road, read the [Kissmetrics](/docs/connections/destinations/catalog/kissmetrics/#aliasing-new-users-server-side)and[Mixpanel](/docs/connections/destinations/catalog/mixpanel/#alias-using-cloud-mode) specific [alias](/docs/connections/spec/alias) docs.

 ### Common questions